YuchiraJA/YuchiraJA/README.md

 I'm Yuchira from Sri Lanka, and I do content on Design and Development.
 I really enjoy learning lanuages and frameworks like PHP and Laravel, Reat and Reat Native, as well as work in Wordpress.
 I also enjoy wireframing, UI, UX and design in general.
 You can check out my twitter at twitter.com/yuchira_j_a or youtube.com/channel/UCahwkZPInW6phAxhQH1Lk6Q.

-Skills: Laravel / React JS / JS / HTML / CSS
+Skills: HTML / CSS / PHP / Laravel / Java / Bootstrap / Git / JavaScript(Basic) / ReactJs(Basic) / NodeJs(Basic) / MySQL / Firebase / MongoDB(Basic) / Web Hosting(Basic)

 🔭 I’m currently working on My own company
 🌱 I’m currently learning React JS, Node JS